-It happened again last night.
-Another bad dream.
-This time, my brain had decided to combine people I know with the creatures from a horror series I’ve been watching, and have them chase me around my own mind.
+It happened again last night – another bad dream.
+This time, my brain had decided to combine people I know with the creatures from a horror series I recently watched, and have them chase me around my own mind.

 As is usually the case, it took a moment to claw my way back to reality.
 Just as the intangible shadow creatures had tried with my body, the nightmare itself refused to let go of my mind until I could shake it free.

 Sound familiar?
-Nightmares are no fun – neither to experience yourself nor to witness in someone you care about.
+Nightmares are no fun – neither to experience yourself nor to see someone you care about having.

 Fortunately, I don’t get them as often as I used to when I was younger.
-But I still average at least one a month, even in my forties.
-So it’s a sleep problem I’ve been keen to explore, and even more keen to find a solution to.
+But on average I remember having a bad dream at least a couple of times a month, even in my forties.
+So it’s a sleep problem I’ve been keen to explore, and even keener to find a solution to.

 In this article, I’ll be taking a look at both nightmares and night terrors, and sharing some of the good advice I’ve come across.
-Oh, and don’t watch ‘The Haunting Of Hill House’ before you go to bed!
+First tip: don’t watch ‘The Haunting Of Hill House’ late at night!

 The difference between nightmares and night terrors